 Introduction

-In this blog post, we’ll show you how to loop animations in Google Slides so you can create smooth, eye-catching presentations that keep your audience engaged from start to finish.
-Animations add life and interactivity to any Google Slides presentation.
-Whether you’re showcasing a product demo, highlighting key points, or designing digital signage, having your animations play in a continuous loop can make the content more engaging.
+In this blog, we will learn how to loop animations in Google slides so that you can create smooth, attractive presentations that will keep your audiences hooked from start to finish.
+Animations add an invigorating energy to any Google slide presentation.
+Whether you are showcasing a product demo or highlighting important points, having an interactive and attractive animation play continuously in loop can make your content more engaging.
 However, Google Slides doesn’t natively support looping individual animations.

 Let’s explore each method step-by-step and help you master loop animation Google Slides without needing external tools or code.